abdullahnaderetman/Mars-Robot/README.md

-# README: Mars Robot Simulation Project

-## Overview
-This project simulates a robot navigating a Mars-like environment using a grid-based map.
-The goal is to help the robot learn and optimize its movement to reach a target location while balancing speed and safety, based on user-defined risk levels.

 ## Features
 - **Interactive Input:** Users define the robot's start and end positions and set the risk tolerance level.
 - **Dynamic Environment:** The Mars map is randomly generated with three terrain types: